Praveen-L-Uppunda/uber_data_engineering/README.md

 - Create a dashboard on Looker Studio.

 ### Dataset
-The dataset used for this project is taken from Uber trip records of NYC's Taxi and Limousine Commission (TLC).
+The dataset used for this project is taken from Uber trip records of NYC's Taxi and Limousine Commission (TLC). <br />
-It can be accessed using this [Link](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) A subset of the data consisting 100k trips is used for this project.
+It can be accessed using this [Link](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) <br />
+A subset of the data consisting 100k trips is used for this project.